decentraland/decentraland-dapps/README.md

 }
 ```

-Yon can use dispatch the `changeLocale(locale: string)` action from `decentraland-dapps/dist/modules/translation/actions` to change the language
+Yon can dispatch the `changeLocale(locale: string)` action from `decentraland-dapps/dist/modules/translation/actions` to change the language

 ### Installation